pierrejay/esp32-utilities/AsyncSerial/README.md

 ## Appendix - `RingBuffer`

 ### Overview
-The `RingBuffer` is a templated circular buffer implementation that provides efficient, fixed-size FIFO (First-In-First-Out) operations.
-Key characteristics:
+The `RingBuffer` is a templated circular buffer implementation providing efficient, fixed-size FIFO operations:
 - Template parameters for type and size
 - No dynamic memory allocation
 - Thread-safe for single producer/single consumer